Part-Aware Fine-grained Object Categorization using Weakly Supervised Part Detection Network: Experiments

 \subsection{Part Detection Visualization}

-In Figure \ref{fig:part detector}, we visualize the detected discriminative parts by the VGGNet based PartNet (with the two variants introduced in Section \ref{SecPartNetVariants}), where images are from test data of the CUB-200-2011 \cite{cub2002011} and Oxford Flower 102 \cite{flowers} datasets.
-We observe in Figure \ref{fig:part detector} that our detected local parts have physical meanings: for the bird dataset, the first two parts (Part 1 and Part 2) are on local regions of bird head, with the second one being a slightly zoomed-in version of the first one, and the third part (Part 3) is on local regions of bird body (back and/or abdomen); for the flower dataset, the three parts are roughly on local regions of a flower or some of its petals, regardless of how many flowers are contained in each of the images.
+In Figure \ref{fig:part detector}, we visualize the detected discriminative parts by the VGGNet based PartNet (with the two variants introduced in Section \ref{SecPartNetVariants}), where images are from test data of the CUB-200-2011 \cite{cub2002011}, Oxford Flower 102 \cite{flowers} and Oxford-IIIT Pet datasets.
+We observe in Figure \ref{fig:part detector} that our detected local parts have physical meanings:

+\begin{itemize} \item For the bird dataset, the first two parts (Part 1 and Part 2) are on local regions of bird head, with the second one being a slightly zoomed-in version of the first one, and the third part (Part 3) is on local regions of bird body (back and/or abdomen). \item For the flower dataset, the three parts are roughly on local regions of a flower or some of its petals, regardless of how many flowers are contained in each of the images. \item For the pet dataset, the first part (Part 1) and the third part (Part 3) are on local regions of pet head, with the first one being a slightly zoomed-in version of the third one, and the second part (Part 2) is on local regions of pet body. \end{itemize}

 These detected local parts arguably provide semantically discriminative information for fine-grained categorization.
 Figure \ref{fig:part detector} also shows that the background detector gathers region proposals that are on the image background and are thus less relevant to the task of interest.
 The influence of background proposals for image category prediction can thus be decreased by removing the background detector before combining the two streams (cf. Section \ref{Sec_aggregate_two_branches}).